April 2026

 Once the direction is agreed, the site is designed page by page before build begins.

-The site is fully responsive — designed for every screen, with particular care on mobile, where most prospects will form their first impression.
+The site is fully responsive, with particular care on mobile, where most prospects will form their first impression.

 This phase covers